Half Block For-Credit Offerings

 Description: This course is a research project in interdisciplinary materials science designed for first- or second-year students.
 No prior experience or training is required.
 After a brief introduction to elements of plasma physics, surface chemistry, and materials properties, students will choose a material and a property they wish to modify.
 Using the tools available and with the guidance of the instructor, students will design and carry out an experiment to determine whether they can effectively modify the selected property.
 The curriculum includes goal-setting, project management, and self-assessment, with the aim of helping students build capacity for independent work.
 Students will gain experience in a low-stakes environment, have ownership of asking and answering scientific questions, and generate potentially fruitful ideas for collaborative research with faculty in the future.

-Description: This course has two purposes: (1) to delve into the complex processes involved in writing and talking about writing, and (2) to prepare students to work as writing consultants in the Colorado College Writing Center.
+Description: This course has two purposes: (1) to delve into the complex processes involved in writing and talking about writing; and (2) to prepare students to work as writing consultants in the Colorado College Writing Center.
 Key course themes include the theory and practice of writing, the theory and practice of tutoring, critical thinking, self-awareness, and team-building.
 Students will have the opportunity to discuss and apply theories to specific tutoring situations, role play, solve problems in groups, and practice tutoring.
-Interested students must apply in the fall for participation in the class.
-The course is held annually during half block.
-0.5 unit; Pass/Fail only; COI required.
+Interested students must apply during second block for participation in the class.
+The course is held annually during half block. ½ unit; Pass/Fail only; COI required.

 Instructor: Dan Miska, Senior Lecturer

-Description: A half-block course involving both cultural and practical knowledge of regional cooking in contemporary Italy with special attention to the cuisine resulting from the new encounters of traditional regional cooking (itself the result of historical cultural exchanges) with contemporary migrant cultures.
-(This course has an extra fee to pay for kitchen rental and food).
+Description: A half-block course involving both cultural and practical knowledge of regional cooking in contemporary Italy with special attention to the cuisine resulting from the new encounters of the traditional regional cooking (itself the result of historical cultural exchanges) with contemporary migrant cultures.

 Instructor: Ricky Sweum, Visiting Instructor